woopstar/smoothing_analytics_sensors/README.md

 # Smoothing Analytics Sensors

-The goal of this integration is to smooth out short-term data spikes (such as those caused by vacuum cleaners, coffee machines, ovens, etc.), ensuring that brief but significant changes in sensor readings do not heavily impact the final output.
-The integration is designed to handle various input sensors, updating their readings at customizable intervals.
+The **Smoothing Analytics Sensors** integration is designed to smooth out short-term data spikes from any input sensor.
+It works by applying a series of filters (lowpass, moving median, and EMA) to the raw sensor data, ensuring that brief but significant changes do not heavily impact the final sensor reading.

+## Derived from the Huawei Solar Battery Optimization Project

+This integration was inspired by and derived from the [Huawei Solar Battery Optimization Project](https://github.com/heinoskov/huawei_solar_battery_optimization), which was developed to optimize battery usage and maximize self-consumption in solar systems.
+While that project focuses on managing Huawei solar batteries, this integration adapts the smoothing techniques from it to handle any type of fluctuating sensor data, whether related to energy or other measurements.

+---

-### Sensor Stacking
+## Sensor Stacking

-The sensors in this integration work in a sequential stack, where each filter is applied to the result of the previous filter:
+The sensors in this integration work in a sequential stack, where each filter is applied to the result of the previous one:
 1. **Lowpass Filter**: First, applied to the raw sensor data.
 2. **Moving Median Filter**: Then, applied to the lowpass-filtered data.
 3. **EMA (Exponential Moving Average) Filter**: Finally, applied to the median-filtered data.